 I should make a clarification here that I am only referring to a new product that is being developed from scratch.
 For a Chinese factory to make a slight modification to an existing product is normally a simple process for them.

-We have a group of experienced, U.S. based engineering and prototyping companies who we can refer you to.
-Please email me if you want to get started with one of them.
+We have a group of experienced U.S. based engineering companies we’ve partnered with we can refer you to.

 PS: Apple Computer, one of the most successful (American) companies in the world, follows this same model.
 They design their products in the U.S. and manufacture them in China.